Skip to Content

 Instructions

 • If working on a stand mixer, switch to the dough hook.
 With the mixer running, add the remaining flour.
-The dough should gather on the hook and clear the sides of the bowl.
+The dough should gather on the hook and partially clear the sides of the bowl.
 Sprinkle a little more flour if necessary.
 If working by hand mix as much flour as you can with the spoon, then finish kneading in the rest of the flour by hand.
 Knead the dough for 5 minutes.

 • Place the dough into a lightly oiled bowl, turning once to coat the dough.
 Cover the bowl and set it aside to let it rise in a warm spot until doubled in size, about 1 ½ hours.